rednafi/rednafi.com/content/misc/automerge_dependabot_prs_on_github.md

 journies.
 One common theme among all of these endeavors is that I always include instructions in the `readme.md` on how to get the project up and running—no matter how small it is.
 Also, I tend to configure a rudimentary CI pipeline that runs the linters and tests.
-GitHub Actions and [Dependabot] make it simple to configure a basic CI workflow.
+GitHub Actions and Dependabot[^1] make it simple to configure a basic CI workflow.
 Dependabot keeps the dependencies fresh and makes pull requests automatically when there's a new version of a dependency used in a project.